keptn/community/mentorship/gsoc/2022/project-ideas.md

 <a name="keptn-k6-integration"></a>
 ### Integration service for k6

 [k6](https://k6.io/) is a modern cloud native tool for performance testing.
 It would be nice to support it as a part of Keptn Quality Gates, similar to the existing JMeter or Lithmus Chaos integration services.

-For example, the scope could include creating a Keptn Sequence step for invoking the tool for doing performance testing against an developer/staging environment, and then collecting metrics though SLI provider (e.g. Prometheus) to evaluate Service Level Indicator and make a decision on further promotion.
+The scope could be to create a Keptn Sequence step for invoking k6 for doing performance testing against a developer/staging environment and evaluate the results of [k6 Thresholds](https://k6.io/docs/using-k6/thresholds/) to make a decision on further promotion.

+Additionally improvement could be that k6 send testing metrics to Prometheus in real-time to evaluate Service Level Indicators on Prometheus and decide the further promotion.

 - Areas to study/improve: Golang, k6, performance testing, Prometheus
 - Slack channel for technical discussion: `#keptn-integrations`
-- Potential mentor(s): TBD
+- Potential mentor(s): Pepe Cano (k6)

  <a name="keptn-jenkins-integration"></a>
 ### Jenkins Pipeline Executor Service